 (Required) Provide customers a way to sign out within the Alexa settings.

-(Recommended) Make Alexa setup simple, fast, and easy for customers.
-Do not add additional setup steps.
+(Required) Do not add additional setup steps.

 The Alexa onboarding in your system may be a customer's first experience using Alexa.
 Each additional screen increases friction and increases the risk of a customer not using Alexa.
 Customers can continue to learn after they complete setup.
 Instead of making onboarding more complex, present customers with information when they are completing tasks and would find it most helpful.